-Gingarte Capoera Chicago
+Gingarte Capoeira Chicago

 at the University of Chicago

-Classes are (UChicago students/non-students) $8/$15 per class, 10-class discount card available.
+10-class discount card available.
 Please wear loose, comfortable clothing to your first class.

-1212 East 59th Street Chicago, IL 60637
+Ida Noyes Hall 1212 East 59th Street

 Salve!